by Selise Eiseman

 Although nowhere near as well represented as their male counterparts in the Academy Awards pantheon, women in post-production nonetheless gained recognition for their craft and brought home some Oscar gold.

-The first woman to win an Academy Award for picture editing was Anne Bauchens for Northwest Mounted Police in 1940.
-Four years later, Barbara McLean won for Wilson (1944).
-She is the most nominated female editor, receiving seven nods for her work from 1935 through 1950, but only that one win (see related story on pioneering women editors, page 32).
+The first woman to win an Academy Award for Film Editing was Anne Bauchens for Northwest Mounted Police in 1940.
+She was also the first woman nominated for the Film Editing Oscar in 1934, the first year the award was given.
+Four years after Bauchens’ win, Barbara McLean won for Wilson (1944).
+She is the most nominated female editor, receiving seven nods for her work from 1935 through 1950, but only that one win.

 Other female Oscar winners for picture editing include Adrienne Fazan (Gigi, 1958), Anne V. Coates, A.C.E.
 (Lawrence of Arabia, 1962), Françoise Bonnot (Z, 1969), Verna Fields (Jaws, 1975), Marcia Lucas (Star Wars, 1977, shared with Paul Hirsch, A.C.E., and Richard Chew, A.C.E.), Lisa Fruchtman (The Right Stuff, 1983), shared with Glenn Farr, Stephen A. Rotter, Douglas Stewart and Tom Rolf, Claire Simpson (Platoon, 1986), Gabriella Cristiani (The Last Emperor, 1987) and Chris Innis, A.C.E.
 (The Hurt Locker, 2009, shared with Bob Murawski, A.C.E.).

 Thelma Schoonmaker, A.C.E., is the only woman editor to receive three Oscars (Raging Bull, 1980; The Aviator, 2004; and The Departed, 2006), and has received six nominations.